pschou/bin-bmp/README.md

 ```

 ## Example
-Running bin-bmp on bin-bmp will produce this output:
+Running bin-bmp on binaries will produce output like this:

 ```bash
 $ ./bin-bmp bin-bmp bin-bmp.bmp
 ```

 Example output of a GoLang binary:

 ![output](bin-bmp.bmp)

 ```bash
 $ ./bin-bmp /usr/bin/ssh ssh.bmp
 ```

 Example output of a C binary:

 ![output](ssh.bmp)